In this article

 1. Getting a business bank account and credit card

-3. Connecting your financial institutions and accounting software
+3. Connecting your financial institutions with your accounting software

 6. Categorizing expenses and filing receipts

-7. Monitoring your business spending at a macro and micro level
+7. Monitoring your business spending at both macro and micro levels

-Read on as we break down each of these steps, dive deeper into how business expenses affect your company’s overall financial health, and give you some options for automating the process.
+Read on as we break down each of these steps, explore how business expenses affect your company’s overall financial health, and cover the benefits of automating the process.

 How to track business expenses